codeangler/vpc-endpoints-lab/build.md

 * The reportsengine role has read and write access to both the restricted and unrestricted buckets.
 It will use the "s3:GetObject" API call to read data from the restricted S3 bucket.
 * The reportengine has permissions on the SQS queue, including the ability to read and delete SQS messages from the SQS Queue.
 It will use the "sqs:ReceiveMessage" API call in order to retrieves messages from the specified queue.
 The messages will contain the name of the data file from which the report must be created.
 The reportengine will use the "sqs:DeleteMessage" API call in order to delete messages once report generation is complete.

 3. Review the trust policy by clicking on the Trust tab.
 Notice that the identity provider(s) ec2.amazonaws.com is a trusted entity.
-This trust policy allows the sales app EC2 instance to use the role
+This trust policy allows the reportsengine EC2 instance to use the role

 ## Part 2: Gateway Endpoint - Route Tables